2Choose your program and subject area preferences

 With our common application, you may apply to multiple programs and rank your preferences.
 We match candidates with their preferenced programs whenever possible.

-2Complete your application
+3Complete your application

 Next, complete the online application.
 Applications are evaluated on a rolling basis, so apply early to increase your chance of admission to your first-choice program.
-You will receive a response to your application approximately two weeks after submission.
+You will receive a response to your application approximately two to three weeks after submission.

 Once admitted, you’ll receive email guidance on completing mandatory state exams in your subject area, which you must pass prior to the start of training in order to begin the program.
 Test dates are limited and the exams may be challenging to pass.
 We encourage you to register for the exams as early as possible.
+You may be able to waive the exam(s) by submitting qualifying scores on the SAT or ACT.
+(The testing timeline is different for RootsLA.
+Fellows in this program will have the opportunity to take the state exam(s) after the summer training program.)

-6Complete enrollment coursework
+8Complete enrollment coursework

 Prior to summer training, you will build your foundational knowledge about the teaching profession through online coursework.
 You will complete four self-guided enrollment modules, which include reading, videos, guided reflection and an assessment at the end of each module.